The store will not work correctly in the case when cookies are disabled.

 So, what if you don’t have one?
 And what does the avid or aspirational gardener need to carry in their kit to overseed their lawn?

-In this blog, we’ll tell you the steps you need to get your existing lawn ready for summer, and the equipment you’ll need to fulfil each step.
+In this blog, we’ll tell you the steps you need to get your existing lawn ready for summer, as well as the equipment you’ll need to complete each step.
 Let’s get started!

 1. Remove weeds and stones